 No vegetation clearing in the form of de-stumping, scalping or uprooting shall be allowed on river- and stream banks.
 Vegetation shall only be cut to allow for the passage of the pilot-cables and headboard.
 No vegetation clearing shall be allowed across ravines and gullies, as this vegetation will very rarely interfere with the clearance to the strung conductor.
 Trees and vegetation not interfering with the statutory clearance to the conductors can be left under the line.
 Dense vegetation under the line which could cause a fire hazard, particularly in the middle third of the span in the vicinity of the lowest point of the conductors, will be considered as a separate case.
+With permission of the landowner, the total servitude under the line and up to 5m outside the outer phases can be cleared.

 Protected or endangered species of plants shall not be removed unless they are interfering with a structure.
-Where such species have to be removed due to interference with a structure, the necessary permission and permits shall be obtained from Nature Conservation.
+Where such species have to be removed due to interference with a structure, the necessary permission and permits shall be obtained from Provincial Nature Conservation.
 All protected species not to be removed must be clearly marked and such areas fenced off if required.

 The use of herbicides shall only be allowed after a proper investigation into the necessity, the type to be used, the long-term effects and the effectiveness of the agent.
-Eskom's approval for the use of herbicides is mandatory (Contact Dr. Eugene van Rensburg-TRI, 082 451 1994).
+Eskom's approval for the use of herbicides is mandatory (Contact Dr. Eugene van Rensburg-Vegetation Management).
 Application shall be under the direct supervision of a qualified technician.
 All surplus herbicide shall be disposed of in accordance with the supplier's specifications.